michael5486/Senior-Design/RealSense/Projects/README.md

 # RealSense Projects

 There are a lot of projects in here.
-Attaching a brief exlpanation for the important ones
+Attaching a brief explanation for the important ones

 ## RF_PersonTracking
 Example Person Tracking class with some slight modifications.
 I used this to try and piece together how person tracking actually worked.